So you want a job as a manufacturing engineer. It takes proving that you have the right skills.

 That’s a great first start for you, as you now know what not to add in your resume.

-Now let’s learn how to write a manufacturing engineer resume right.
+Now let’s learn how to write a resume right.

-Job seekers typically choose between two resume formats.
+Job seekers typically choose between two resume layouts.

 Reverse chronological order - The primary focus is on your work history, laid out like a timeline.
 Your manufacturing related work experience shines nicely with this resume format.